 What happens when you are sickWhen you are sick, your body reacts by releasing hormones to fight infection.
 However, these hormones raise blood sugar levels and at the same time make it more difficult for insulin to lower blood sugar.
 When you have diabetes, even a minor illness can lead to dangerously high blood sugar.
 This may cause life - threatening complications, such as diabetic ketoacidosis

-Type 1 Diabetes: Cholesterol Levels - Topic Overview
+Type 1 Diabetes in Children: Caring for Your Child - Topic Overview

 Type 1 diabetes is a lifelong disease that currently has no cure.
 Your child needs to take insulin injections.
 This can be a scary process for adults,not to mention for a child.
 If your child is very young,you will need to give these injections.
 When your child is older,he or she can take on some of the responsibility for insulin injections.
 Diet Your child needs to watch his or her diet ...